-The Casper mattress provides bounce with its top layer of open-cell foam which works to complement the pressure relief provided by the memory foam layer.
-These layers work together to contour your shape while you sleep, giving a level of comfort and feel often attributed to traditional mattress made out of foam.
+The Casper mattress provides bounce with its top layer of open-cell foam which works to complement the pressure relief provided by the high-density memory foam layer.
+These layers work together to contour your shape while you sleep, giving a level of comfort and feel often attributed to a traditional mattress made out of foam.
 While there is a little more bounce than normal, the Casper mattress still does a great job minimizing motion transfer.
 This ensures you sleep comfortably despite staying in bed with a sleeper who frequently changes body positions at night.

 What we think: For this round of the Casper vs Tuft Needle review, the Tuft and Needle mattress wins due to its excellent pressure relief, slight bounce, and ability to minimize motion transfer, thanks to its simple yet effective dual-layered foam design.